skx/rss2hook/README.md

    * IRC was mattermost before slack before born.

 I _also_ have a bunch of RSS feeds that I follow, typically these include github releases of projects.
-For example my git-host is [gitbucket](https://github.com/gitbucket/gitbucket) so I subscribe to the release feed via:
+For example my git-host runs [gitbucket](https://github.com/gitbucket/gitbucket) so I subscribe to the release feed of that, to ensure I'm always up to date:

 * https://github.com/gitbucket/gitbucket/releases.atom